plausible/docs/docs/events-api.md

 User-Agent is also used to populate the _Devices_ report in your Plausible dashboard.
 The device data is derived from the open source database [device-detector](https://github.com/matomo-org/device-detector).
 If your User-Agent is not showing up in your dashboard, it's probably because it is not recognized as one in the _device-detector_ database.

+When calling the Events API from the browser, you do not need to override this header.

 <hr / >

 **X-Forwarded-For** <Required />

 Used to get the IP address of the client.
 The IP address is used to calculate the *user_id* which identifies a [unique visitor](https://plausible.io/data-policy#how-we-count-unique-users-without-cookies) in Plausible.
 The raw value is anonymized and not stored.
 If the header contains a comma-separated list (as it should if the request is sent through a chain of proxies), then the first valid IP address from the list is used.

+When calling the Events API from the browser, you do not need to override this header - it will be inferred when your request arrives at our servers.

 More information can be found on [MDN docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For).